-He observed that voters' political interests over the parties are single-peaked, meaning that the parties can be ordered from left to right such that each voter has a political ideal on this order and the further a party is from this ideal, the less she will like this party.
+He observed that voters' political interests over the parties are single-peaked, meaning that there is a left-to-right political spectrum of the parties such that each voter has a political ideal on this spectrum and the further away a party is from her ideal, the less she will like this party.
 Single-peaked preferences are also studied in psychology under the name \emph{unimodal orders}~\cite{Coombs1964,DoiFal1994}.